IBM/charts/stable/ibm-websphere-liberty/README.md

 # WebSphere Liberty Helm Chart
 WebSphere Liberty is a fast, dynamic, easy-to-use Java EE application server.
 Ideal for developers but also ready for production, Liberty is a combination of IBM technology and open source software, with fast startup times (<2 seconds), and a simple XML configuration.
-All in a package that’s <70 MB to download.
+All in a package that's <70 MB to download.
 You can be developing applications in no time.
 With a flexible, modular runtime, you can download additional features from the Liberty Repository or strip it back to the bare essentials for deployment into production environments.
 Everything in Liberty is designed to help you get your job done how you want to do it.

 ## Requirements